 Before buying a vacation home, think about how often you’ll be visiting home and what is the use of property.

-• Rental Value: If renting your vacation home is your plan, look for areas that are tourist- or vacationer-popular.
-Tourist-oriented communities such as Summerlin, Henderson, and Cadence offer amenities and will attract renters.
+- Rental Value: If renting your vacation home is your plan, look for areas that are tourist- or vacationer-popular.
+Tourist demand is strongest near the Strip and major attractions, while well-planned communities like Summerlin and Henderson attract long-term renters and seasonal visitors.

 2. Understand Local Rules and Regulations